 Coat the entire table with a single coat of regular primer.
 Allow the table to dry completely.
 Apply a thick coat of magnetic paint primer to the top of the table.
 Allow the magnetic primer to dry completely.
 Test the top by placing a magnet on the table top.
 If it isn’t strong enough, apply a second coat of magnetic paint primer.
 (Note: the strength should adhere the magnet to the table, but not be too strong for little hands to remove magnets.
 If after a couple coats the magnetic factor is too strong, use paint thinner, sand the project, and start the painting process over.)

 Paint the table top blue over the magnetic primer.
 Allow the paint to dry completely.
 Again, test the magnetic strength of the table.
 Next, paint two of the table legs red and two of the table legs yellow.
 Let the paint set and dry overnight before use.
+And after a hard work, you could reward yourself and play some fun sports betting games via townvibe.com.

 TIP: For a customized look, paint the child’s name on the table with a small artist’s paintbrush and acrylic paint.
 Also, other colors of latex based paint can be used to paint the table, such as pinks, greens or purples.
 Mix and match for a customized look tailored to your child’s bedroom.
 Paint matching child’s mini-chairs for a complete activity center.
 For an additional bonus, find a table with a removable top and underside bin for extra art supply and learning tool storage.